Exposed to COVID-19 on a Cruise? You Need a Skilled Maritime Lawyer

 • Some symptoms, but have since recovered

-3. Those quarantined on a vessel and still remain on the vessel who are suffering from resulting emotional distress and anxiety.
+3. Those quarantined on a vessel and remaining on the ship are suffering from resulting emotional distress and anxiety.

 4. Those who were forced to work despite active cases on board and not given proper Personal Protective Equipment (PPE).